jefflessard/tvheadend-documentation/development/architecture/09-Muxer-System.md

 ```

 **Error Handling**:
-- All operations return 0 on success, negative errno on error
+- All operations return 0 on success, -1 on error
+- Individual muxer implementations may set errno, but the wrapper functions return -1
 - Errors increment `m_errors` counter
 - Some errors are recoverable (e.g., temporary disk full)
 - Fatal errors set `m_eos` flag to prevent further writes